softspring/crudl-controller/docs/4_controller.md

 Events configuration:

 - **initialize_event_name**: (optional) event dispatched after checking is_granded and before form processing.
-  Dispatches Softspring\CoreBundle\Event\GetResponseRequestEvent object
+  Dispatches Softspring\Component\Events\GetResponseRequestEvent object
   It allows, for example, to redirect on custom situation.
 - **filter_event_name**: (optional) event dispatched after form processing and before quering.
   Dispatches Softspring\Component\CrudlController\Event\FilterEvent object
   With this event you are able to modify quering criteria or other data before quering.
 - **view_event_name**: (optional)
-  Dispatches Softspring\CoreBundle\Event\ViewEvent object
+  Dispatches Softspring\Component\Events\ViewEvent object
   Allows data adding for the view.

 Other fields: